-Domain: E16 Measurement

-Range: E54 Dimension
+Domain: E16 Measurement Range: E54 Dimension

 Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity
+P141 assigned (was assigned by): E1 CRM Entity than one dimension of one object.

 Scope note: This property records the dimension that was observed in an E16 Measurement Event.